-And, in fact, my system sounds pretty awful when we crank it up, but I notice that nobody seems overly concerned.
+In fact, my system sounds pretty awful when we crank it up, but I notice that nobody seems overly concerned.
 First, Wayne and Ben set some reasonable crossover points for the front and rear speakers and the sub, then they check to make sure that all speakers are operating properly.
-It's approaching 5 o'clock, so their day is done.
+It's approaching five o'clock, so their day is done.
 They tell me to play a lot of bass-heavy music this weekend to break in the speakers.

 The fun part

 Now comes my favorite part of this process - tuning the system.
 Over the weekend, I play a lot of familiar music, and make some adjustments.
 The installers set the Boston 3-1/2"s to handle everything above 400 Hz, but I think they sound much better when I drop the high-pass filter down to 150 Hz.
 I drop the high-pass filter on the 6"x9"s from 125 Hz down to 80 Hz, and raise the low-pass on the subs from 80 Hz up to around 120 Hz.

 Get the bass in phase